Members of the Board of Governors

-Christopher is a graduate of Sheffield Hallam, is an Honorary Professor at Lancaster University where he was a post graduate, is a Fellow of the Chartered Institute of Management Accountants, a Chartered Manager and a Companion of the CMI.
+Christopher is a graduate of Sheffield Hallam University, a Professor at Lancaster University where he was a post graduate, and also holds degrees from Bournemouth and Sunderland Universities.
+He is a Fellow of the Chartered Institute of Management Accountants, a Chartered Manager and a Companion of the CMI.

 Period of office August 2013 – July 2021

 After graduating in 1977 from the University of Sheffield with a 2.1 in Economics and Accounting, Neil remained in Sheffield.
 He spent ten years with KPMG, qualifying as a Chartered Accountant in 1980.
 From 1987 to 2006 he worked at Firth Rixson, the international aerospace engineering group, and was appointed Group Finance Director in 1994.
 At that time Firth Rixson was a public company and Neil oversaw a period of expansion, including the acquisition of Aurora in 1999.
 He led the public to private transaction in 2003, and secured a successful exit for the private equity owner in 2006.
 Following a brief period of retirement he returned to executive duties in 2007, joining AES Engineering, the Rotherham based mechanical seal manufacturer, as part-time Group Finance Director.
 He stepped down from that role in October 2012 to become Master Cutler of the Cutlers Company of Hallamshire, based at the Cutlers Hall in Sheffield, a position that ended in September 2013.

 Since leaving Firth Rixson, Neil has held many non-executive and trustee roles in the private, public and third sectors.
 He is currently a private sector board member on the Sheffield City Region Local Enterprise Partnership and a non-executive director at Pressure Technologies plc.
 He is also Chair of St Lukes Hospice, Sheffield, Chair of Yorkshire Artspace and a trustee at Museums Sheffield.
 Neil's previous appointments include being a non-executive director of the Sheffield Children's NHS Foundation Trust and Rotherham Foundation Trust.

 Period of office: August 2013 – July 2021